What Is Employee Regularization?

 Table of Contents

-Trial Period
+Employee Regularization Trial Period

-In the Philippines, this probationary period is a legally defined period of time wherein the employer and the employee determine if the working relationship will be a positive long term engagement.
+In the Philippines, this probationary period is a legally defined period during which the employer and the employee determine whether the working relationship will be a positive long-term engagement.
 If the employee passes the probationary period, the employee becomes a “regularized” or “regular” employee.
-A “Regular” employee is eligible for additional employment benefits and legal employee protections – similar to a Tenured Professor.
-The regularization period typically lasts around 6 months.

-Probationary and Regularized Employees: What’s the Difference?
+Regular and Probationary Employees: What’s the Difference?

 • They get additional benefits, like more leave credits and health insurance coverage.